Fiveable

 Time Horizon Drives Risk

-The longer your time horizon, the more risk you can usually handle.
-Why?
-Because if the market drops, you have time to wait for it to recover.
+The longer your time horizon, the more risk you can usually handle, because if the market drops you have time to wait for a recovery.

-• Long time horizon (saving for retirement at age 25): you can put more in stocks.
-A bad year doesn't matter much when you have 40 years to make it back.
+• Long time horizon (saving for retirement in your twenties): you can put more in stocks.
+A bad year matters less when you have decades to make it back.

-• Short time horizon (saving for a down payment in 2 years): stick to safer assets like savings accounts and CDs.
-You can't afford to have your money drop right when you need it.
+• Short time horizon (saving for a down payment in a couple of years): safer assets like savings accounts and CDs make more sense.
+You can't afford to have your money drop right when you need it, since selling during a downturn can lock in losses.

 Risk Tolerance

-Even with a long time horizon, some people just can't sleep at night watching their portfolio swing.
-Someone with low risk tolerance might prefer CDs and high-yield savings accounts, accepting lower returns for peace of mind.
+Even with a long time horizon, some people are uncomfortable watching their investments swing up and down.
+Someone with low risk tolerance might prefer CDs and savings accounts, accepting lower returns for peace of mind.
 Someone with higher risk tolerance is more comfortable holding stocks and mutual funds, riding out the ups and downs for higher long-term returns.

 Getting Professional Advice

-Some people hire financial advisors to help build their plan.
-When picking one, look at:
+Some people work with financial advisors to help build their plan.
+When choosing one, look at:

 • Licensing (are they registered to give advice?)